 If no further disciplinary action is required within 6 months of issuing the verbal warning, the note should be removed from file.

-The employee shall be advised in writing of his or her right of appeal to the Council's Staffing Committee.
+The employee shall be advised in writing of their right of appeal to the Council's Staffing Committee.

 If the outcome of an informal discussion is that a serious offence has occurred, or there has been no improvement following a verbal warning, the employee will receive a formal written warning from the Clerk to the Council.